 Known for her engaging and often-times hilarious live shows, Lesley is most at home on stage and has toured extensively, sharing the stage with Jason Mraz, Darius Rucker, Jon Allen, Cowboy Junkies, Dar Williams, the Dunwells, The Devlins, Joan Osborne, Hawksley Workman, Jeremy Fisher, Stephen Kellogg, and many more.
 She also once almost fell into Lake Okanagan while performing for a boat-load (literally) of celebrities during a charity golf tournament.
 So there’s that.

-Teaming up with Tim Abraham (Royal Wood, Peter Katz, Jadea Kelly), Pike’s latest work is an emotional coming of age album of sorts, which features nine original tracks including collaborations with the UK’s beloved Jon Allen, Canada’s Peter Katz, Reigning Days frontman Daniel Steer, and American 2017 Grammy nominee Ari Hest.
-The album releases Aug 31, 2018 via Fontana North / Universal.
+Most recently Pike has teamed up with multi-Juno winner Tim Abraham (Royal Wood, Peter Katz, Jadea Kelly) to record her latest work, "Honey & Rust" , a coming of age album of sorts which features nine original tracks including collaborations with the UK’s beloved Jon Allen, Canada’s Peter Katz, Reigning Days frontman Daniel Steer, and American 2017 Grammy nominee Ari Hest.
+The album, Pike's most personal to date, chronicles what she refers to as the 'painful, messy, magical and alchemic process' of extracting herself and healing from an abusive relationship.
+"Honey & Rust" releases autumn 2018 via Fontana North / Universal.